 “Fine,” I replied.

-Most of them were relatives from the border towns including my cousin, Lamin and his family.
-They were all sitting quietly very close to their belongings still packed intact.
-There was no doubt they appeared ready to run any moment as if they were waiting for instruction to start a race.
-“Hello everyone,”I said as I took time to shake everyone’s hand calling those I knew by name.
+Most of them were relatives from the border towns including my cousin, Lamin, and his family.
+They were all sitting very quietly close to their belongings still packed intact.
+There was no doubt they appeared ready to run any moment as if they were waiting for the instruction to start a race.
+“Hello everyone,”I said as I took time to shake everyone’s hand, calling those I knew by name.
 I went into my mom’s room and noticed everything was packed in bags.
-My mom was not in the house however.
+My mom was not in the house, however.

 “Where is Yea Semuteh?”I asked for the whereabouts of my mom.

 “She is in the kitchen,” replied Lamin.
 “She has not eaten since last night worrying about everything,” he added.
 I ran to the kitchen which was detached about thirty yards away from our house.
 Mom was standing akimbo at the entrance of the kitchen staring into the open.

 As she saw me approaching, she ran towards me with her hands open.
 As she hugged me, I noticed tears running down her eyes.
 “Oh!
 My son, I was worried about you.”
 She continued.
 How is your sister and her family doing?
 Have they left Mbomi?”
 She continued to ask the questions one after another as if she was not interested in an answer.

 I went into the kitchen to see my grandmother.
 She was sitting next to the fire place.
 On her left was her walking stick which leaned on her left arm.
 And in her right hand was a lid which she was using to fan the fire into a blaze.

 I took a seat in the hammock hanging in the middle of the kitchen.
 I proceeded to explain my ordeal to both of them.
 They sat quietly and without interruption and listened to me.
 When I finished my mom proceeded to ask me an unrelated question.

 “Did you get your brother’s permission before you left Bo?”